: The Difference Between Faith and Belief

 It could be a generalized comment that then pierces into the hearts of those who along with believing also have genuine faith and all the combinations of percentages or whatever.

-Faith is: From Text
+: From Text

 I don’t know what disciples did after that point.
 Did you grow?
 Were they discouraged?
 Did they feel inferior?